Roofing Depreciation

 Roof Depreciation Tips

-- Your insurance company will match, not exceed, your roofing contractor’s “fair market value” bid, less your deductible.
+• Your insurance company will match, not exceed, your roofing contractor’s approved estimate, less (minus) your deductible.

-- If you do not spend all of the money allowed, your insurance company keeps the difference and pays the balance.
+• If you do not spend all of the money allowed, your insurance company keeps the difference and only pays the balance.